PatLemaire/moodle-local_id2db/README.md

 # moodle-local_id2db

 First attempt to publish a moodle plugin...
-PLEASE BE TOLERANT ;o)
+PLEASE BE TOLERANT and really patient ;o)